Disputes And The Party Wall Act

 If you really cannot come to an agreement with your neighbour under the Party Wall Act, and most disputes can easily be settled simply by communicating with the other person and drawing up an agreement acceptable to both parties, then a surveyor is brought in to adjudicate.

-You and your neighbour can jointly appoint an ‘agreed surveyor’ or, if you can’t even agree on that, then each party can appoint their own surveyor (your buildings inspector cannot also act as your surveyor).
+You and your neighbour can jointly appoint an ‘agreed surveyor’ or, if you can’t even agree on that, then each party can appoint their own surveyor (your building inspector cannot also act as your surveyor).

-The surveyor(s) must be independent and have a good knowledge of the construction industry and its regulations(no surprises there then).
 Under the terms of the act the surveyor(s) must consider the interests and rights of both parties and “draw up an impartial award.”

-So, like Solomon, the surveyor(s) sit in judgement and make their decision.
 They will draft a document (award) which you (i.e., the homeowner who is building the loft conversion) must abide by.
 This will include:

-The work that will be carried out
+* The work that will be carried out

-When the work can be done (for example the surveyor(s) may decide that no work can take place on a weekend)
+* When the work can be done (for example the surveyor(s) may decide that no work can take place on a weekend)

-Details any work needed to prevent damage to the neigbours property
+* Details any work needed to prevent damage to the neigbours property

 The surveyor(s) also have the right to access the property to ensure that their instructions are being carried out.